openforis/sepal-doc/docs/source/cli/ofgt.rst

 #######

 -   :code:`-std` adds standard deviations for all input bands in the end of each record.
--   :code:`-shape` changes the output format to follwoing:
+-   :code:`-shape` changes the output format to following:

     -   Segment ID
     -   Size
-    -   # of neighbours
+    -   # of neighbors
     -   xmin
     -   xmax
     -   ymin